 At this point many of these handhelds rival products from mainstream console manufacturers in terms of build quality.
 I’m happy to say that the RG350 is one of them.
 That’s not to say that the controls are perfect (we’ll get to that) but as far as the manufacture and assembly of the RG350 goes there is little to find fault with.
 The unit feels premium in almost all aspects, with some notable mentions going to the beautifully executed shoulder buttons and analogue sticks.

-The device comes equipped with enough buttons to service every console it’s capable of emulating and the additions of a volume rocker (instead of a wheel) and accessible reset button are welcome ones.
+The device comes equipped with enough buttons to service every console it’s capable of emulating.
+The addition of a volume rocker (instead of a wheel) and accessible reset button are welcome ones too.

 I have two gripes with the controls – the first one obviously being the placement of the d-pad.
 We all knew that this might be an issue, and for me it unfortunately is.
-I have big hands and I would find the d-pad more comfortable to use if its position was switched with the left analogue stick.
+I have big hands and I would find the d-pad more comfortable if they switched it with the left analogue.
 I find myself having to have a very loose grip on the left side of the console with my thumb fully extended in order to use the d-pad without getting cramp.

 Secondly, the ABXY and d-pad protrude slightly too far out of the case.
 Although the RG350 has the exact same d-pad as the RG300, the RG350 d-pad protrudes from the shell around an extra millimetre.
 It’s not much, but it means that sliding your thumb over it is not as fluid as it could be.
 The same can be said for the ABXY buttons, they’re too tall and could do with being recessed by 1 or 2 millimetres in my opinion.